jeffery-lai/intuit-build-challenge/README.md

 - The `BlockingBuffer` class implements a bounded queue with thread synchronization.
   - If the buffer is full, calls to `put()` block the producer until space is available.
   - If the buffer is empty, calls to `take()` block the consumer until an item is available.
-  - Synchronization is implemented using Python’s `threading.Condition` (wait/notify mechanism).
+  - Synchronization is implemented using Python’s `threading.Condition` (Mutex + wait/notify mechanism).

 - The `Producer` and `Consumer` classes are built on top of the `threading.Thread` API and operate concurrently on the shared buffer:
   - `Producer` reads from a source container and puts items into the buffer.